 - Undergraduate Student General Education Learning Outcomes

 Not all students are required to go through the application process (e.g. students in the military).

 The total number of undergraduate students who applied, were admitted, and were enrolled in the institution, are as follows:

-Graduate and professional programs in which graduates of the institution's four-year programs have enrolled.
-Data reflect those students who graduated between July 1, 2014 – June 30, 2015 and were surveyed in the FY16 (July 1, 2015 – June 30, 2016) Alumni One Year Survey.
-FY17 data will not be available until November 2017.
+Graduate and professional programs in which graduates of the institution’s four-year programs have enrolled.
+Data reflect those students who graduated between July 1, 2016 – June 30, 2017 and were surveyed in the FY 18 (July 1, 2017 – June 30, 2018) on the Alumni One Year Survey.

 - Cohort Default Rate

 - Financial Aid

 - Number of Students Receiving Financial Aid, Pell Grants, Federal Student Loans

 - Student Policies: Return of Title IV funds, Satisfactory Academic Progress for Financial Aid, etc.